2021: New Year, Greener Year

 - Washing machine: add half a cup of vinegar into the drum or the fabric-conditioner drawer.
 Whitens whites, removes soap scum so darks look darker, softens fabrics, descales, deodourises. kills germs and prevents scum/mould build-up.

 - Algae: on paths, walls etc. Paint/spray neat vinegar on the areas and leave for a few days to work.
 Wash off with a hose and broom/brush.

 - We have been using soap bars as a family for the whole of last year and now I’ve also moved us all onto shampoo bars.
 They lather and wash really nicely!
 Brilliant, no more shampoo bottles emptied “by accident” into the bath by the kids and bars are great for travel too.
 I’ve also started to use a gentle facial bar to cleanse my skin too.

-- If you want to stick to your regular shampoo, at least buy the biggest size you can.
+- If you want to stick to your regular shampoo, buy the biggest size you can.
 One x 900ml bottle uses less plastic than 3 x 300ml ones.
 Avoid buying travel-sized bottles – that’s a disproportionate use of plastic.
 Just decant your usual products into smaller re-usable containers for trips.

 - Cotton buds with paper ‘sticks’ are a no-brainer – buy here

 - Use washable cleansing cloths or natural facial sponges instead of cotton wool (which takes a huge amount of water and land to produce) or wipes (most don’t biodegrade).

 - Plastic toothbrushes don’t recycle and will outlive your grandchildren’s grandchildren in landfill.
 So I use bamboo toothbrushes.
 Still no bamboo electric toothbrush heads, sadly.